 If the test result indicates that a person has diabetes, then should be re-confirming with a second test on a different day.
 What is pre-diabetes?
 The blood glucose is higher than normal but not high enough to diagnose diabetes.
 Pre-diabetes puts you at risk for developing type 2 diabetes.

-- Glycated hemoglobin test (A1C) – is a test done at any time, there is no fast or drink anything, and it measures the average BS for the past two to three months.
+- Glycated hemoglobin test (A1C) – is a test to measure the average BS for the past two to three months.
+You can undergo this test at any time; there is no fast required; you can eat or drink anything.
 Confirm diabetes diagnosis if the A1C percentage is greater than or equal to 6.5%.
 Diagnose as pre-diabetes if the A1C is 5.7% to 6.4%.

 What test is preferable in early diabetes diagnosis?

-Why does most patients diagnosed as diabetes along with complications?
-You can find answer for this question from this study.
-"Impaired fasting glucose or impaired glucose tolerance, what best predicts future diabetes in Mauritius," was published in Diabetes Care March 1999 vol. 22 no. 3 399-402.
+Why do most patients diagnose as diabetes, along with complications?
+You can find an answer to this question from this study.
+"Impaired fasting glucose or impaired glucose tolerance, what best predicts future diabetes in Mauritius," was published in Diabetes Care March 1999 vol. 22 no. Three 399-402.
 It shows the higher sensitivity of IGT over IFG for predicting progression to type2 diabetes.
 Screening by the criteria for IFG alone would identify fewer people who subsequently, progress to type2 diabetes than would be the oral glucose tolerance test.

 Thus, it is preferable to take both IFG & IGT tests for early diagnosis of diabetes.
-However, most doctors chose only IFG for diagnosis thus high percentages of people with IGT has missed out from diagnosis.
+However, most doctors chose only IFG for diagnosis.
+Therefore high percentages of people with IGT have missed out from diagnosis.

 People getting different results between tests may indicate diabetes is trying to get through the system.
 Where blood-glucose levels have not risen high enough or not yet stabilizes to be higher level to show up on every test result.

-For many, making few lifestyle changes such as losing some weight, increase in physical activity and eat healthy can help reverse diabetes or at least delay its onset.
+For many, making few lifestyle changes such as losing some weight, increase in physical activity, and eat healthily can help reverse diabetes or at least delay its onset.